 8. Anchorage, Alaska

 The city’s state and federal government and corporate headquarters rely on outsourced accountants and IT support staff, making it the top eighth US city to turn to offshore outsourcing.
-Tourism is also a huge sector in Anchorage, and the cancelled flights and bookings drove the city to outsource more virtual assistants and customer service staff.
+Tourism is also a huge sector in Anchorage, and the canceled flights and bookings drove the city to outsource more virtual assistants and customer service staff.

 9. Denver, Colorado